awsdocs/amazon-kendra-developer-guide/doc_source/searching-example.md

 ## Searching in languages<a name="searching-index-languages"></a>

 You can search for documents in a supported language\.
-That makes it possible for users to search and find documents in their native language\.
 You pass the language code in the [AttributeFilter](https://docs.aws.amazon.com/kendra/latest/dg/API_AttributeFilter.html) to return filtered documents in your chosen language\.
 You can type the query in a supported language\.

 If you do not specify a language, Amazon Kendra queries documents in English by default\.
 For more information on supported languages, including their codes, see [Adding documents in languages other than English](https://docs.aws.amazon.com/kendra/latest/dg/in-adding-languages.html)\.